Where to see Wealden Iron

 Ironworkers’ cottages at Ashburnham

-Working from about 1550 until 1813, and the last furnace to be in operation in the Weald, this secluded site can also be seen from public bridleways that pass through it and are accessed from Lakehurst Lane, to the north (ASH/3/1), Penhurst Lane, to the north-east (PEN/2/1), and Forge Lane to the south (PEN/1/1).
+Working from about 1550 until 1813, and the last furnace to be in operation in the Weald, this secluded site is also privately owned but a certain amount can be seen from the public bridleways that pass through it and are accessed from Lakehurst Lane, to the north (ASH/3/1), Penhurst Lane, to the north-east (PEN/2/1), and Forge Lane to the south (PEN/1/1).
 One of the bridleways passes the ironworkers’ cottages while the other crosses the stream that ran from one of the furnaces and in which large masses of slag, called ‘bears’, can be seen.

 Historical information about this site from the WIRG Online Database can be viewed HERE